model-zoo/scikit-learn-lambda/README.md

 * [Install Serverless](https://www.serverless.com/framework/docs/providers/aws/guide/installation/)
 * [Configure your AWS credentials](https://www.serverless.com/framework/docs/providers/aws/guide/credentials/)

-#### Option A: Package the model together with your code (50 MB limit)
+#### Package your model with the code (~50 MB limit)

-1) Clone the repository:

-    git clone <git url> && cd <repo>

-2) Copy your model pickle or joblib file to `sklearn-lambda/`, the same directory that `serverless.yaml` is in.
-For testing purposes, we've included some example models in `testdata/`
+1) Copy your model pickle or joblib file to `sklearn-lambda/model.joblib`, the same directory that `serverless.yaml` is in.

-    cp testdata/svm.joblib sklearn-lambda/
+    cp testdata/svm.joblib sklearn-lambda/model.joblib

-3) Edit the `SKLEARN_MODEL_PATH` environment variable in `serverless.yaml` to
-specify the path of your model file, relative to the `sklearn-lambda/` directory.

-    environment:
-      SKLEARN_MODEL_PATH: "svm.joblib"

-4) Deploy your model.
+2) Deploy your model with Serverless framework.

     $ serverless deploy

-5) Test the your endpoint with some example data:
+3) Test the your endpoint with some example data:

     $ curl --header "Content-Type: application/json" \
       --request POST \